buildbot/buildbot/master/docs/developer/database.rst

     * ``name``  -- the builder name, a 20-character :ref:`identifier <type-identifier>`
     * ``masterids`` -- the IDs of the masters where this builder is configured (sorted by id)

-    .. py:method:: findBuilderId(name)
+    .. py:method:: findBuilderId(name, autoCreate=True)

         :param name: name of this builder
         :type name: 20-character :ref:`identifier <type-identifier>`
+        :param autoCreate: create automatically the builder if name not found
+        :type autoCreate: bool
         :returns: builder id via Deferred

         Return the builder ID for the builder with this builder name.
         If such a builder is already in the database, this returns the ID.
-        If not, the builder is added to the database.
+        If not and C{autoCreate} is True, the builder is added to the database.

     .. py:method:: addBuilderMaster(builderid=None, masterid=None)